3 Ways to Grow Revenue with Dynamic Ancillary Pricing

 Blog image personalized ancillary bundling, three ways to grow revenue through DPA

 Imagine the customer was presented with a bundle of Wi-Fi and Lounge for $40.
-Despite having a total willingness-to-pay of $30, seeing a bundle could be enough to entice the passenger into spending the extra $10.
+Despite having a total price elasticity of $30, seeing a bundle could be enough to entice the passenger into spending the extra $10.
 Paired with the right data, the price for the bundle could even be adjusted if the data supports that decision, to ensure conversion.
 As with ranking of ancillaries, the right science and customer segmentation through their attributes is critical to maximize ancillary revenue.

 Ancillary Pricing